EnzeXu/WFU_Problem/README.md

-WFU Problem
+# WFU Problem: Backend Server Documentation
 ===========================

-# Backend Server Documentation

 This document outlines the endpoints and functionality of the backend server.

 ## 1. Get User